 Bronwen is a personal trainer in the wee hours of some mornings, just for fun, and loves escaping to her favourite beach and travelling to interesting places.

 After a career in education administration and working with young people with learning, physical and socio-emotional needs, Kathy Poulton joined Roses in the Ocean in January 2018.

-A commitment to positive change has brought Andrea Reed to Roses in the Ocean as Program Administrator.
+A commitment to positive change has brought Andrea Reed to Roses in the Ocean as Operations & Quality Coordinator.

 Andrea’s 14 years in the medical, health and human services industries has provided a wealth of knowledge, compassion and understanding and helped to support a very healthy stationery obsession.

 Andrea is grateful to be able to help in a hundred small ways and strongly believes the secret to having it all is believing you already do.

 With a diverse background in graphic design, branding and creative product development, Julie Holmes is our Brand & Design Specialist.